heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	function check() { lib_installed $1 && echo "$1 is installed" || echo "ERROR: $1 is NOT installed"; }
 	check libcudnn

-#### NOTE: The procedure for setting up CuDNN 7.0 will be similiar as above.

 ## 5. Python and Other Dependencies
 Now, we install Tensorflow, Keras and Theano along with other standard Python ML libraries like numpy, scipy, sklearn etc.